Mary Valley Country

 GETTING THERE

-Once you arrive in Imbil it is very easy to find the Mary Valley Rail Trail.
-You simply turn at the Railway Hotel into William Street and follow the road alongside the avenue of trees on the Imbil Heritage Park to the end.
+Once you arrive in Imbil it is very easy to find the Mary Valley Rail Trail - it's in the middle of town.
+You simply turn at the Railway Hotel into William Street and follow the avenue of trees on the right to the end.
 Take a sharp right and you arrive at the Rail Trail’s car park.
-This is right in the town and is an easy walk or ride to the start of the trail.

 Picture